Bursaries are available for students whose parents, without financial assistance, would not be able to send their daughter to the College.

 The Dome Charitable Trust

-This new Scholarship scheme will commence in September 2016 for a guaranteed period of five years.
+This Scholarship scheme commenced in September 2011.
 At the end of the five year period the Scholarship Scheme will be reviewed.

 The Scholarship will be available to an able student whose parents, without financial assistance, would not be able to send their daughter to College.
 The student must show a very high degree of both ability and motivation, as well as the right attitude towards learning, to take advantage of the educational opportunities offered by Jersey College for Girls.